cmgoffena13/etl-file-loader/README.md

 ### Cloud Secret Manager

 It is best practice to utilize a secret manager to store sensitive information.
-For development, we can supply the correct environment variables for authentication (see `.env.example` file for examples) or utilize default authentication through a cli login.

 For production, cloud IAM can be utilized to ensure secret manager access.
 Then we can simply declare the environment variables as the secret names.
 To ensure the secret names are grabbed and secrets populated, we have to modify `BaseConfig` class in the `src/settings.py` file.
 ```
     @classmethod
     def _get_secret_field_mapping(cls):